ClimbingMachine/deep-reinforcement-learning-pedestrian-signal-design/Notes.md

 It can be seen that using the softmax and exploration policy choices converge more quickly than $\epsilon$-greedy.
-This could be attributed to the stochasticity of the environment being more quickly learned by a stochastic policy rather than a deterministic one.
+This could be attributed to the linear annealing being done on $\epsilon$ slowing convergence to the more optimal greedy policy.